 Heavy lifting is not just a matter of strength.
 It is only if you have a few skills up your sleeve that you’ll be able to build more muscle.
-Grip is one of those skills; when your grip is right, you will have more wrist control which then allows you to focus more muscle fibres, making you stronger.
+The grip is one of those skills; when your grip is right, you will have more wrist control which then allows you to focus more muscle fibres, making you stronger.

 The simple reason you should get tight before a big lift is to create tension in the muscles.
 Tightening just before you lift enables better transmission of power.
 Moreover, tightening the muscles signals your brain to activate more muscle and allow you to lift more and better.
 Psychologically, it makes the weight feel comparatively lighter.